tay4real/BuildWeek-3-Linkedin-BE/README.md

 ### Basic Features:
 - CRUD for ~profiles~, experiences and posts
-- Add and edit propic, post images and exp images
+- Add and edit ~propic~, post images and exp images
 - ~Generate a PDF CV~
 - Post (and profile search ) pagination
 - Generate a CSV file for experiences